br36b/Machine-Learning-Final-Project--Rojas-Bryan/README.md

 ![](https://i.imgur.com/6Dvzq1e.png)

 ## Summary (Category Column)
 Prediction of the next purchase category seems feasible with the findings.
 Data could be subset into vendors to examine their high purchase products as some have higher popularity—American Vodka and Canadian Whiskey are among the top in transactions.
-For 2021, January and December were the most diverse in category selection, with the highest unique categories occurring on Tuesday and Friday.
+For 2021, January and December were the most active in category transactions, with the highest unique transactions occurring on Tuesday and Friday.
 The pack quantities seem to focus around the twelve-pack and six-pack.
 The next category ordered can likely be predicted based on this information's historical data.